atakolday/educational-blackjack/README.md

 The GUI provides a modern, user-friendly interface with:

 - **Start Screen** with bankroll selection and game rules
-- **Professional card design** with realistic proportions and styling
+- **Professional card design** with realistic proportions and traditional suit patterns
 - **Real-time card display** with suit symbols and colors
 - **Live count tracking** showing running count, true count, and count status
 - **Strategy recommendations** displaying optimal actions and expected values
-- **Interactive betting** with quick bet buttons and bankroll management
+- **Interactive betting** with cumulative chip buttons and bankroll management
 - **Game action buttons** (hit, stand, double, split, surrender) that update based on game state
 - **Insurance handling** when dealer shows an Ace
 - **Game statistics** including win rate and games played
+- **Animated card dealing** with realistic timing delays
+- **Proper dealer play** with hole card reveal before additional actions
+- **Custom card back images** for authentic casino appearance
-- **Responsive layout** that adapts to different window sizes
+- **Stable UI layout** with fixed dimensions to prevent glitching
 - **Menu navigation** with back-to-menu functionality

 The GUI automatically updates all displays in real-time as the game progresses, providing immediate feedback on count changes and strategy recommendations.